Code-Institute-Submissions/projectone/README.md

 - [Font Awesome](https://fontawesome.com/) - for easily integrated social media icons
 - github - to store and host the website

+## Testing

+The site was tested numerous times by myself and friends on different browsers and devices to ensure it was fully responsive.

+- Homepage testing:

+1. Check that all the navigation links are working and that each page has its own title
+2. Check that the link 'click here to book' is working Result - all links working correctly, each page has its own title

+- About page testing:
+1. Check that all information is accurate and correct
+2. Check that all links work from the about page Result - all info is correct and all links work correctly

+- News page testing:
+1. Check that all info is correct and all news links are working
+2. Check that both videos are loading and playing correctly.
+User should be able to play, pause, turn on/off sound and make the video fullscreen.
+3. Check that videos work responsively and on different browsers Result - all links working and both videos loading and playing correctly.
+All controls working fully.

 ## Imagery & Videos